 How do you say 'darling' in your language?
-Education UK's Ellie Buchdahl looks at the many variations of the word in British English in the run-up to Valentine's Day on 14 February.
+The British Council's Ellie Buchdahl looks at the many variations of the word in British English in the run-up to Valentine's Day on 14 February.

 English is the rag rug of languages.
 It is not elaborate, it is not tidy, its grammar twists and turns and ties itself in knots, and yet it is crammed with colourful offcuts of every other language – and this is exactly what makes it both exceptionally beautiful and thoroughly practical.

 Take, for example, the word ‘darling’ – or rather, the words in the plural.

 According to the University of Glasgow’s Historical Thesaurus, which went online for the first time a month ago, there are 103 ‘darlings’ in the English language, ranging from ‘bagpudding’ to ‘heart-root’ to the delectable ‘pomewater of my eye’.
 (See more synonyms for 'darling' at thesaurus.com)

 Of course, in the multicultural hubbub that is the UK, this list is considerably longer, as people from faiths and backgrounds across the world toss the term of endearment around their day-to-day British lives.